- Public School District

 2. You're in control of your communications — not the local media.

 With a website you have the power to re-define your reputation.
 For school districts who have struggled with this — pandemic or not — when you improve your website, it gives you a chance to be the primary voice of your district.
 You are in control of the news stories, the press, and the coverage.
 You are the one true source of information.
 And this is vital to establishing and maintaining a trusted brand.

 For example, while Longview Public Schools in Washington does not struggle with their reputation, they do value the importance of telling their district's story to build trust, transparency, and awareness.

 "From a strategic standpoint, community members who receive their school news and information from the district give us a higher perception score," said Rick Parrish, Director of Communications & Operations.
 "The demise of local media makes it critical for the district to reach a larger audience, many of whom may not be getting any school information anymore.
 Our new website will hopefully allow us to grow audience, increase the quality of education perception in the community and bring parents and voters the high value school content they want."

 3. It improves school-to-home communications.

 Current families expect a certain level of communication from your district — especially since the beginning of the pandemic.
 Districts who offer their families a positive communication experience to build trust, transparency, and relationships will in turn have a stronger brand.
 Your website can help facilitate these communications, or make them difficult; it depends on your site's design, structure, accessibility, and overall ease of use.

 Providing a mobile-friendly website that is constantly up-to-date with the latest information is something your community will thank you for — and something prospective families will like to see.
 It shows that you care, and that you are connected to every last individual in the district.

-If you're not sure where to start, contact us for a free website consultation, and we'll go over how you can improve your district's website, brand, and reputation.
+If you're not sure where to start with your school district's site, we'd love to help!
+Contact us for a free website consultation, and we'll go over how you can improve your district's website, brand, and reputation.